smnbbrv/ngx-grpc/README.md

 ### Well-known types

 The well-known types are served as a separate package.
-If you want to generate the well-known types together with your proto definitions (like older versions did) just pass `generateWellKnownTypes=true` as the protoc plugin options.
+You can also configure generation of the well-known types together with your proto definitions (like older versions did).

 Some types have additional functionality, see below.